California Invitational Berkeley Debate

 something that I genuinely appreciate in every event is a trigger warning before potentially triggering performances and speeches. controversially, I care about all of your experiences in a round and would like to give everyone an opportunity to opt out.
 If you’re a spectator or a competitor in a speech room, you deserve the opportunity to step out.
 If you’re competing in a debate round, you have every right to ask your competitors to read a version of their case that excludes the triggering material.
 As a judge, I reserve the right to step out/turn off my camera for a moment before you give your performance.

 In a debate round, I’d appreciate that triggering material cut out.
-I don’t think intense/graphic depictions of human suffering add much to your overall case anyways, I’d rather you extend cards in that time or frontline or do anything besides exploit human suffering.
+I don’t think intense/graphic depictions of human suffering add much to your overall case anyway, I’d rather you extend cards in that time or frontline or do anything besides exploit human suffering.

 Email chain please: columbus.debate.team@gmail.com